elileka/SimByDCA/README.md

 * A Path to write the output
 * The number of flips to generate a root sequence that resembles the bio-MSA: (in our experience: `--eq_flips 100000` works fine)

-To infer paramters with bmDCA, we refer you to [the bmDCA repository](https://github.com/ranganathanlab/bmDCA.git) and provide the following tips:
+To infer parameters with bmDCA, we refer you to [the bmDCA repository](https://github.com/ranganathanlab/bmDCA.git) and provide the following tips:
 * Our step-by-step installation commands of armadillo and bmDCA can be found in the file `armadillo_and_bmDCA_installation_commands.txt`
 * Let _L_ be the number of columns in bio-MSA, then the number of sequences in bio-MSA should be in the order of _L<sup>2</sup>_ for effective inference
 * Inference (even when multithreaded) may take several days (5-7 in our experience)